What is an Amenity Bed?

 If, having read the terms and conditions of the amenity bed service, you wish to be transferred to an amenity bed, please speak to a nurse or the ward clerk on your ward.
 They will contact the Spencer Private Hospitals and enquire about availability.

-You will be asked to sign an undertaking-to-pay form as agreement to pay the charges.
+You will be asked to sign an undertaking-to-pay form as an agreement to pay the charges.
 This must be signed prior to your transfer.

-As long as there is a bed available, your ward will arrange the transfer Spencer Private Hospitals.
+If is a bed available, your ward will arrange the transfer Spencer Private Hospitals.

 Are there any other reasons why I may not be able to transfer to an Amenity Bed?